-Together the HAA & HCF make up Harvard's Alumni Affairs and Development (AA&D) office.
-Alumni Affairs and Development inspires and galvanizes alumni, friends, and members of the University community to support Harvard through philanthropy, governance, and active engagement.
+Together the HAA & HCF make up Harvard's Alumni and Development Services (ADS).
+Alumni and Development inspires and galvanizes alumni, friends, and members of the University community to support Harvard through philanthropy, governance, and active engagement.

 Where to start: Engaging with Alumni